arupa444/The-Extra-Extractor-RAG/README.md

 ### Prerequisites

 - Python 3.12
-- pip package manager if you are using UV then thats better
+- pip package manager and if you are using UV then thats better
 - Git

 ### Installation